 The ICCR Legacy Award was created to honor those whose work has provided a strong moral foundation and an enduring record of demonstrated influence on corporate policies.
 The award was created in 2011 as a celebration of the 40th anniversary of ICCR.

-The governing board of the Interfaith Center on Corporate Responsibility is pleased to announce that the recipient of its 2020 Legacy Award will be Susan Smith Makos, Vice President of Social Responsibility of Mercy Investment Services.
+The governing board of the Interfaith Center on Corporate Responsibility is delighted to announce that the winner of its 2023 Legacy Award is Steven Heim, Director of ESG Research/Shareholder Engagement at Boston Common Asset Management.

 Past recipients include:

 Sr. Judy Byron, OP of the Adrian Dominican Sisters and Sr. Susan Vickers, RSM of the Sisters of Mercy (2018)

 Sr. Patricia Daly, OP and Fr.
 Michael Crosby, OFM Cap.
 (2017)

 Sr. Nora Nash (2014)

 Sr. Barbara Aires and Vidette Bullock Mixon (2013)